Kansas City's homeless get needed boost on frigid nights

 "Over the past year, almost a generation, they've become use to the fact that that's what they deserve, that that's all they're entitled to," Craig said.
 "Working with them to say 'come in to our program,' they may by now be afraid."

-The volunteers at Operation Uplift are well aware of the homeless community that remains outside despite the temperatures.
+Operation Uplift are well aware of the homeless community that remains outside despite the temperatures.
 It's an organization which focuses on taking help to those who refuse to come and get it themselves.

 Lebold and 15 volunteers will take a variety of items like empty bottles for hot chocolate, candles for warmth and light, toothpaste and shampoo, hand-warmers, over-the-counter medications, gloves, hats, scarves, jackets and blankets to various homeless camps across the metro.